Nov 17, 2019

 Web Address: www.etsu.edu/cbat/applieddesign/

 The Department of Engineering, Engineering Technology, and Surveying, a unit of the College of Business and Technology [CBAT], is one of the largest and most academically diverse units of East Tennessee State University.
 The Department offers undergraduate degree programs in numerous concentrations, undergraduate minors in two areas, and graduate degree programs in three concentrations.
-The Construction Engineering Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board of Engineering (ABET), http://www.abet.org.
+The Bachelors of Science degree in Construction Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
 Additionally, there are many majors and/or programs that are available through the Academic Common Market allowing out-of-state students to enroll at ETSU at in-state tuition rates.

 The department’s administrative and faculty offices are housed in Wilson-Wallis Hall. https://www.etsu.edu/cbat/applieddesign/contactus.php